sonic-net/SONiC/doc/Sonic BSL Test plan.md

 ## Overview
 This document outlines the Sonic BSL test plan.
 In BSL mode, Sonic device is brought up as an L2 switch.
-This test plan validates the functionality by running the tests as described below.
+This test plan validates the functionality by running the tests as described in below sections.
+More details on BSL can be found in document https://github.com/Azure/SONiC/wiki/L2-Switch-mode#3-generate-a-configuration-for-l2-switch-mode.
+This must be followed to configure a Sonic device in L2 switch and verify the associated commands before running the below test cases.

 ### Scope
 ---------